OpenLMLab/LEval/README.md

 ```

-<a name="why"></a>
-## Why L-Eval
-With the support of GPT-4 and Claude for longer context inputs (e.g. 32k or 100k), an increasing number of researchers are exploring the long-context modeling capabilities of language models, including training new long-context language models (LCLMs) from scratch or extending existing LLMs to longer context windows.

-Recent work has remarkably improved the performance of open-source large language models on datasets like MMLU, CEval, GSM8K, and BBH.
-Unfortunately, achieving good performance on longer contexts like GPT-4 and Claude still poses a significant challenge.
-We also found that fine-tuning the model on long sequences (16k or 32k) seems to be helpful for extending dialogue history (e.g.: ChatGLM2 and LongChat).
-However, the task of reasoning over lengthy documents through multiple rounds of queries remains challenging, especially considering not using retrieval-based approaches.

-We have noticed a lack of a good benchmark for evaluating LLMs' long-context modeling abilities.
-Therefore, we have collected zero-shot test samples in various tasks and domains to construct **L-Eval** benchmark.

-<a name="use"></a>

 ## Quick use
 #### Step 1. download the data
-It is easy to load the test data in one line with Hugging Face datasets, and we give the example scripts:
+It is easy to load the test data in one line with huggingface datasets, and we give the example scripts:
 ```python
 from datasets import load_dataset